benjamin-weiss/hsrmbeamertheme/README.md

 \video[aspect ratio]{width}{myvideo.webm}
 ```

-This integrates a video in your presentation.
-Clicking on it opens the default
+This integrates a video in your presentation (attention: the video file
+*itself* is not embedded in the PDF: you need to take it along with your PDF).
-system video player for the given video format (using `pdfpc`, you can also
+Clicking on it opens the default system video player for the given video format
-play the video directly inside your presentation, cf below).
+(using `pdfpc`, you can also play the video directly inside your presentation,
+cf below).

 - `aspect ratio` is a real value equal to height/width, defaults to 16:9 (ie,
   0.56)